-Some people are afraid to try new things and other culture’s food because it’s not something they’re comfortable with, but I love it and am always up for new flavors.
+Some people are afraid to try new foods from other cultures because it’s not something they’re comfortable with, but I love it and am always up for new flavors.
 I hope that’s one of the reason you continue to come back to Kevin Is Cooking, too. 🙂

 This Cuban rice dish is a great example.